TimPaterson/Fusion360-Batch-Post/README.md

 `Milling` or `Turning`tab.
 The command appears on the toolbar next to the native Post Process command.
 It also appears in the Actions drop-down menu.

+If you give this add-in a try, please help compile a list of how it does with different post proecessors.
+Post new results -- success or failure -- on the Issues page.

 **New to Git?** A great Git GUI is [SmartGit](https://www.syntevo.com/smartgit/), which hobbyists can use for free.
 You just select `Clone...` from its